 Neither the SE specialist nor the job skills trainer may provide the long-term support needs, training needs, and/or accommodations, unless funding from a source other than VR is secured.

-The SE specialist submits a fully complete, accurate, signed, and dated VR1646 that has been completed electronically and includes all necessary signatures, which must be handwritten.
+The SE specialist submits a fully complete, accurate, signed, and dated VR1646 that has been completed electronically, For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 The completed form describes the customer's job placement, training supports, and accommodations.